GoogleCloudPlatform/monitoring-dashboard-samples/dev-docs/DASHBOARD_TIPS.md

 have enough infrastructure provisioned for your load.

-Using the MQL, it is possible to do an inner join on two metrics so that you can show a chart of a infrastructure metric (like CPU) filtered to all VMs that are producing a value for another metric (like NGINX request count).
+Using the MQL, it is possible to do an inner join on two metrics so that you can show a chart of an infrastructure metric (like CPU) filtered to all VMs that are producing a value for another metric (like NGINX request count).
 This enables creating charts of infrastructure metrics for a given workload!